F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 ``````````````````
 The next lines of the declaration configure route domains on the BIG-IP system.
 For specific information on Route Domains, see the |rddocs|.

 With Route Domains, the **id** is required, and you use the id as an identifier in other parts of the declaration.
-You can see a specific example of this in :ref:`Route Domain example<rd>`.
+You can see a specific example of this in :ref:`Route Domain example<rdomain>`.

 .. code-block:: javascript